This blog of mine has sat silent for nine months.

 To interact with friends and invest in new relationships and rebuild old ones.

 In these months, almost every week I’d get a message from another stranger, another woman whose marriage was falling apart just like mine.
 For the same reasons.
 I don’t know how they found me – but they just kept coming.
 And every single one would say something like “when are you going to share your story?
 Women like me need to hear it!
-We need to know we can survive this hell.”
+We need to know we can survive this hell.
+We need to know how to help our kids stay healthy.
+We need to discover how to forgive and keep loving so these wounds can heal instead of making us bitter.”

 Sponsors made it possible for the kids and I to travel to Greece and spend two weeks with a volunteer dental clinic working in refugee camps — to remind us that even when life is upside down, we exist to serve others.